 - Catch-all exemptions.

-- Government Code § 6255.
-This provision exempts from disclosure any records if “on the facts of the particular case the public interest served by not making the record public clearly outweighs the public interest served by disclosure of the record.”
+- Government Code § 6255 exempts from disclosure any records if “on the facts of the particular case the public interest served by not making the record public clearly outweighs the public interest served by disclosure of the record.”

 - Proposition 59.
-Proposition 59 may have eliminated the “deliberative process privilege.”
-It was certainly intended to do so.
+Proposition 59 was intended to eliminate the “deliberative process privilege.”
 The Ballot Argument in favor of Proposition 59 states in part as follows: “What will Proposition 59 do?
 It will create a new civil right: a constitutional right to know what the government is doing, why it is doing it, and how. . .
 It will allow the public to see and understand the deliberative process through which decisions are made.
-The courts, however, have yet to rule definitively on this question.
+The courts, however, continue to apply the “deliberative process privilege” despite Proposition 59.

-- Despite the existence of an exemption, an agency may allow inspection unless disclosure prohibited by law.41
+- Despite the existence of an exemption, an agency may allow inspection unless disclosure is prohibited by law.

 - Thus, if an agency has disclosed the information sought, it may have waived right to claim exemption (Government Code § 6254.5).

 Gov. Code § 6276.12, referring to Penal Code §§ 11076 and 13202.